Mussab85/Quality-Metrics-For-RDF-Graph-Summarization/README.md

 6| museum.es

 ## How to Run
-Run the `Main.java` class found in the `www.etis.ensea.fr.main` package.
+java www.etis.ensea.fr.main.EvaluationGUI <mapped.txt> <propertyMap.txt> <ideal.rdf>

 Command Line Arguments:
-java Main <mapped.txt> <propertyMap.txt> <ideal.rdf>

-- mapped.txt — The summary output mapped to property and instance IDs.
-- propertyMap.txt — The mapping of property URIs to integers.
-- ideal.rdf — The RDF file containing the ideal reference summary.
+mapped.txt — The summary output mapped to property and instance IDs (binary matrix format). propertyMap.txt — The mapping of property URIs to integers. ideal.rdf — The RDF file containing the ideal reference summary (RDF/XML format)
 ## Output
-The program will compute all schema and instance metrics (precision, recall, F1).
+The program computes both schema and instance metrics, including precision, recall, and F1-score.

-Results will be written to a file named: results.html
-The HTML file includes two tables:
+The results are displayed directly in a graphical user interface (GUI), which includes two sections:

-1. Schema Metrics
+1- Schema Metrics
-2. Instance Metrics
+2- Instance Metrics

-Each table contains precision, recall, F1-score, and overall F1 values.
+Each section reports:
+Precision
+Recall
+F1-score
+Overall F1 score

-You can open this file with any web browser to visually inspect the evaluation.
+You can visually inspect the evaluation results in the GUI without needing to open any separate files.

-Authors & Contributions
+## Authors & Contributions
 This tool was developed as part of the quality analysis framework for RDF summarization.